-Pre-registration begins each morning at 7 a.m.
+Online pre-registration begins each morning at 7 a.m.
 If you are coming with other people to be tested, everyone who requires a test must fill out a separate pre-registration form.
-You will be be asked a number of questions, including for your Health Card number, if you have one.
+You will be be asked a number of questions, including your Health Card number, if you have one.

 This method saves you time as it helps to ensure there is less of a wait before you’re tested.

 If you meet the criteria for testing at an assessment centre click here to pre-register.
 The link includes information on current priority groups for testing, a list of COVID-19 symptoms and available time slots for the next day.
 Our appointments are available each day for online booking beginning at 7 a.m. and they can fill quickly.

 Once you arrive for your appointment, you will be asked to put on a new, clean mask and sanitize your hands.